akoranne/rulesengine/README.md

   ```

-Call me if you have any questions.
+Please post your comments for me, or if you have any questions.